 Though Winter acknowledges the craft at work, the gears remain unseen.
-As an admirer of her attention to word economy both on stage and the page, I was compelled to inquire exactly how much clarity informs her process.
+As an admirer of her attention to word economy both on stage and the page, I was compelled to ask her exactly how much clarity informs her process.
 She answered:

 “I’ve scrapped many ideas because I couldn’t find the words to make it come alive the way it is in my head.
 On the other hand, I don’t hold onto a joke simply because it’s a good turn of phrase.
 This is the most cliche writing adage in the world, but you gotta kill those babies.”